eecs489staff/a1-sockets-mininet/docs/readme.md

 You can use the presence of the `-c` option to determine that `iPerfer` should operate in the client mode.

-If any arguments are missing or extra arguments are provided, you should print the following and exit:
+If any arguments are missing or extra arguments are provided, you should print the following as exactly specified (with a newline after it) and exit with status code 1:

 `Error: missing or extra arguments`

-If the server port argument is less than 1024 or greater than 65535, you should print the following and exit:
+If the server port argument is less than 1024 or greater than 65535, you should print the following as exactly specified (with a newline after it) and exit with status code 1:

 `Error: port number must be in the range of [1024, 65535]`

-If the time argument ends up parsing to less than 0, you should print the following and exit:
+If the time argument ends up parsing to less than or equal to 0, you should print the following as exactly specified (with a newline after it) and exit with status code 1:

 `Error: time argument must be greater than 0`